codebyeli/JoJoCRUD/README.md

 # JoJoCRUD
-A simple CRUD created with JoJo inspiration to polish backend skills with nodejs and expressjs This CRUD manages JoJo's Bizarre Adventures characters.
+A simple CRUD created with JoJo inspiration to polish backend skills with nodejs and expressjs.
+This CRUD manages JoJo's Bizarre Adventures characters.
 As of now name, stand, age and musical references are stored.
 | Methods  | Description | Example |